Rental subsidy (Huurtoeslag)

 Can I get huurtoeslag retroactively?

-The short answer is: yes!
+The short answer is yes!
 As a general rule, you can apply for the subsidy until September of the following year.
-For example, if you want huurtoeslag for 2021, you have until the 1st of September 2022 to complete your application.
+For example, if you want huurtoeslag for 2024, you have until the 1st of September 2025 to complete your application.

 What if my situation changes and I am no longer eligible?

-If something happens and you no longer fulfil a/some condition/s, then you need to notify the Belastingdienst of these changes in your situation within four weeks.
+If something happens and you no longer fulfil the requirments, then you need to notify the Belastingdienst of these changes in your situation within four weeks.

 What if I move to a different accommodation?